diegojojoayandun/binary_trees/README.md

 * What are the depth, the height, the size of a binary tree
 * What are the different traversal methods to go through a binary tree
 * What is a complete, a full, a perfect, a balanced binary tree

-## Usage

-* All files were created and compiled on Ubuntu 14.04.4 LTS on gcc 4.8.4 \
-using the flags -Wall -Werror -Wextra and -pedantic
-* All files were linted for syntax and style with [Betty](https://github.com/holbertonschool/Betty)

 ## Table of contents
 Files | Description